 The pandemic's disruption of commodity markets is likely to spur some bankruptcies and farm sales.
-Its longer-term effects on the sector's economic health will depend on
+Its longer-term effects on the sector's economic health will depend on the depth and duration of the recession.

-"The disruption of markets-such as the closure of restaurants and food service operations-is a huge concern for growers.
-There's the potential for huge swings in marketability and profitability." -CANNON MICHAEL, BOWLES FARM the depth and duration of the recession.
 California agriculture took a hit during the last major recession but rebounded quickly, and the same could occur this time.